Y Ty Vietnam is a border highland commune of Bat Xat district with a natural land area of 8654 ha and 11.94 km of border.

 Day 4: Y Ty – A Lu – Bat Xat – Lao Cai

-This last day runs along one of the most beautiful terraces in Y Ty, going back to Bat Xat, on the way to Lung Po and landmark 92, where the Red River flows into Vietnam.
+This last day runs along with one of the most beautiful terraces in Y Ty, going back to Bat Xat, on the way to Lung Po and landmark 92, where the Red River flows into Vietnam.

 Go to Lao Cai to buy train tickets and send motorcycles to Hanoi